Mareliusmoen/varberg-games/README.md

 | Sign Out with Registered User    | User can sign out from their registered account. | User is successfully signed out from their account. | ✅ |

 ### PEP8
 To ensure the quality and readability of the Python code in this project, all Python files were checked with the PEP8 linter provided by Code Institute.
 This tool helps enforce the PEP8 style guide, which is widely accepted in the Python community for coding standards.

 The PEP8 linter checks for issues like line lengths, whitespace usage, variable naming conventions, docstrings and more.
-Passing the PEP8 linter test means that the code adheres to these standards, making it easier to read and maintain.
+The code in this project has passed the PEP8 linter test without any errors, which means that it adheres to these standards, making it easier to read and maintain.

 You can check the PEP8 linter here: [PEP8 linter](https://pep8ci.herokuapp.com/)